qmacro/qmacro.github.io/src/posts/2023-02-11-sap-codejam-on-service-integration-with-cap-in-utrecht.md

 ![DJ and the initial welcome slide](/images/2023/02/Welcome-Slide.jpg)

-There was a warm welcome for me and all the participants, with a nice introduction from Wim as the participants arrived and started to get to know each other.
+There was a warm welcome for me and all the participants, with a nice introduction from Wim as folks arrived and started to get to know each other.

 ![The participants getting together](/images/2023/02/Getting-Together.jpg)